defencedigital/moduk-service-manual/src/site-map/index.md

 layout: "layouts/landing.njk"
 title: "Site map"
 description: "Use the site map as an alternative way to find what you need in the Defence Service Manual."
+lead: "Find your way around this website."
 ---

-# Site map

-Find your way around this website.

 - [Home](/)
 - [Meet the standard](/meet-the-standard/)